 The Institute's designation (Camões Institute) pays homage to one of the most renowned poets of Portuguese literature, Luís Vaz de Camões (1524? - 1580), author of the epic poem The Lusiads, whose main theme is the discovery of the sea route to India by Vasco da Gama.

-The Camões Centre for Portuguese Language at the University of Leeds is located in Room LG.02 in Michael Sadler Building.
-The Centre timetable may change according to term-time or holiday periods.
-Please consult the Centre notice boards or contact us for more information on firstname.lastname@example.org.
+The Camões Centre for Portuguese Language at the University of Leeds is located in Room 232A in Michael Sadler Building.
+The Centres opening times may change according to term-time or holiday periods.
+Please consult the Centre notice boards or contact us for more information on email@example.com.

 A map of the campus can be found here.
 Search for the 'Michael Sadler Building', located near the University's main entrance.
-The Camões Centre is located on the Lower Ground Floor and the Department of Spanish, Portuguese and Latin American Studies is on the Second Floor.
+The Camões Centre is located on second floor, in the Department of Spanish, Portuguese and Latin American Studies.

 - Richard Cleminson, Professor of Hispanic Studies